DeepRegNet/DeepReg/docs/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
-All complaints will be reviewed and investigated promptly and fairly.
+All complaints will be reviewed and investigated promptly and fairly - community leaders will aim for a first response to complaints under 48h.
+The community leaders will aim to respond within one week to the person who filed the report with either a resolution or an explanation as to why the situation has not been resolved.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+## Conflicts of Interest
+If a complaint concerns a member of the community leaders and should the reporter not feel comfortable sharing the report with such member, reports can be made privately to any of the members of the community leaders by contacting them privately.
+Contact methods are listed [INSERT CONTACT METHOD].
+The enforcement process will be followed, but will exclude the member or members that the report concerns from discussion and decision making.

 ## Enforcement Guidelines